INRIA/scikit-learn-mooc/jupyter-book/evaluation/cross_validation_module_intro.md

 The objective in the module are the following:

-- build intuition regarding an unknown dataset;
+- understand the general cross-validation framework;
-- identify and differentiate numerical and categorical features;
+- understand the necessity of using an appropriate cross-validation strategy depending on the data;
-- create an advanced predictive pipeline with scikit-learn;
+- get the intuitions behind comparing a model with some basic models that can be used as baseline;
-- fine-tune the parameters of an advanced predictive pipeline.
+- understand the principle behind using nested cross-validation when the model needs to be evaluated as well as optimized.

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 5 hours.
+The estimated time to go through this module is about 4 hours 10.